Updated: Sep 20

 The club formed in 1902, turning professional three years later.
 In 1908 their new stadium 'miraculously built in 82 days' and 'the eighth wonder of the world' was called The Nest.
 Dubbed 'The Canaries' since many household of that time housed a canary or two for the beautiful trilling song of the cock birds, the team also inspired what is now the oldest football anthem in the world still sung at matches!

-Norwich became a centre for breeding canaries with birds having been brought over from Europe in the 16th Century by Dutch, Walloon and Flemish immigrants fleeing religious persecution.
-These people welcomed into the city were known as 'Strangers' and at one time it is estimated, may have made up as much as a third of the population.
+Norwich had become a centre for breeding canaries, with birds having been brought over from Europe in the 16th Century by Dutch, Walloon and Flemish immigrants fleeing religious persecution.
+These people welcomed into the city were known as 'Strangers', and at one time it is estimated, may have made up as much as a third of the population.

-I have almost never seen a live caged canary as the fashion for them had already practically passed in favour of budgerigars, African Finches and Minah birds when I was young.
-However, their are still local breeders and of course, name lives on in Norwich City Football Club.
+I have almost never seen a live caged canary, as the fashion for them had already practically passed in favour of budgerigars, African Finches and Minah birds when I was young.
+However, there are still local breeders and of course, the name lives on in Norwich City Football Club.
 High may they fly!

 This is the short version of Norwich City Football Club anthem -

 Kick it off, throw it in, have a little scrimmage,